Blackberry Tequila Mojito (Easy Tequila Cocktail!)

 But in place of the plain sugar (because who really needs extra sugar?) and the soda water, I used a bottle of blackberry soda (technically, “sparkling blackberry juice,” but yeah it’s soda) for this tequila mojito recipe.

 I get a bit of sweetness as well as the fizz from the soda, with just one ingredient instead of two.

 How to make a mojito with tequila:

 To make this tequila mojito recipe, you’ll need a cocktail muddler.
-It’s a great thing to have around anyway, to make a brandy old fashioned, so if you don’t have one, do pick one up.
+It’s a great thing to have around anyway, to make brandy old fashioneds and basil cocktails, so if you don’t have one, do pick one up.

-In a double old fashioned glass, use the muddler to lightly crush the mint into the lime juice.
+In a double old fashioned glass, use the muddler to lightly crush the mint (also beautiful in my Valentine’s dessert shooters) into the lime juice.
 You’re looking to release the essential oils from the mint to add flavor to this easy tequila cocktail recipe, but not completely crush the mint into oblivion.

 Add the tequila to the glass and stir everything together.
 The mint leaves should lift up from the bottom of glass and swirl around.

 Fill the glass to the top with ice, and then top the glass with blackberry soda, leaving a little bit of room for garnishes.
 Serve the drink garnished with a lime wedge, more fresh mint, and fresh blackberries.